Curvu/BetterChat/README.md

 show_minutes = 1 # 0 = false, 1 = true
 show_seconds = 1 # 0 = false, 1 = true
 aliases = fx0:fxenable 0,fx1:fxenable 1 # alias:command,alias:command,...
 blacklisted = troveflux.com # word1,word2,... ("TROVE     FLUX .
-COM" it will also detect it)
+COM" will also get detected)
 ```

 ## Credits
-- Geoflay, for helping me with the config file
+- Geoflay, for helping with the config file
 - TheSymbols Chat Mod (Edited by Sqze & Axodius), for inspiring me for some features
-- Irradiant, for feedback and testing and some feature ideas
+- Irradiant, for feedback, testing and some feature ideas